adymaharana/ObesityDL/README.md

 Image feature vector files for each city are too large to be hosted on github.
 They are available upon request.

+Weights for pretrained VGG-CNN-F Caffe model and associated files are available [here](https://gist.github.com/ksimonyan/a32c9063ec8e1118221a#file-readme-md).

 ### Packages required
 R
 * MASS